Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Attentiveness Map Estimation

 The point is also associated with saliency score $S[u,v]$.

 Next, we discard points above the robot's height and below the ground plane, and drop the z-coordinate.
 The remaining points represent the visible x-y coordinates in the robot environment.
-They are then projected to a grid of resolution $\beta$ to give a set of visible grid cells $P_v$.
+They are then projected to a grid map $M$ of resolution $\beta$ to give a set of visible grid cells $P_v$. $\beta$ is a tunable parameter that can be adjusted based on the available computational power.

 To calculate the saliency score of a grid cell, we take the minimum saliency score amongst all points that are projected to the cell.
 By taking the minimum saliency, we encourage the obstacle avoidance feedback to behave more conservatively, i.e., to respond strongly to an obstacle even if only a part of it has low salience.
-Overall, the module outputs a top-down saliency map $S_v$ which is defined for all visible grid cells.
+Overall, the module outputs a top-down saliency map $S_v$ which is defined for all currently visible grid cells.